reeddunkle/reeddunkle.github.io/README.md

+This is the repo for my Jekyll Now powered blog (see below).

 I moved to NYC in April, 2016 to attend the Recurse Center for three months and learn as much as I can about coding.
 I'm using this blog to reinforce what I learn by documenting it.

 Writing about confusing concepts forces me to work through each step.
 It has proven the best tool I've found to identify the concepts that I don't understand as well as I might otherwise think that I do.